 We've created numerous online resources that allow you to complete many processes completely online.
 Use this New Student Checklist to get started and keep track of your progress.
-Here are the five required steps you need to complete:
+Here are the six required steps you need to complete:

 Step 1: Application - Start by completing the online application for admission

 Step 2: Orientation - Complete the online New Student Orientation (Flash player required)

 Step 3: Assessment - Visit the Assessment office to learn about English and math testing

 Step 4: Advisement - See a Counselor to develop your Abbreviated Education Plan (two-semester) or get started on selecting your first semester classes on your own.

 The online orientation will take you less than two hours to complete and, once you begin, you can save your progress if you need to sign out and return later.
 For more information and resources, check out the New Student Welcome Page.

 Need to submit your official college transcripts or test scores?
 Mail all official college transcripts and test scores to: